AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing-content-fragment-models.md

   * Can be used for [Fast Filtering](#fast-filtering).
 * **Tags**
   * Information only.
-  * Shows all tags related to the Content Fragment; both Main and any variations.
+  * Shows all tags related to the model.
   * Can be used for [Fast Filtering](#fast-filtering).
 * **Published At**
   * Information only.